Kakadia-Zeel/Assignment-Vitra/README.md

 ## Description

-I have use Reactjs for Frontend.
+Tech Stack : Reactjs for Frontend.

 App is main Component in which I am rendering components Page-1 and Page-2.
 Data is inside source folder named as people.json.

 Page-1 Component : I have used functional component.
 I am storing value of slider using useState hook.
 And on the basis of value, data of people is being filtered.
 Then filtered data is displayed using map function.